 I can’t top the review SectionHiker did several years ago so read that for background.

 Out of the box, the weight for the bag, fly, mesh canopy, 4 stakes, and stake bag is 750 grams (26.5 oz).
 A Tyvek footprint adds about 120g (4.2 oz).
 Sealing the seams adds about another ounce so you get a very good rig for about 2 pounds.
 TarpTent sells some 3-section aluminum poles that can be used in place of the hiking poles.
 They weigh 99g each so you take about 7 oz out of your pack by using hiking poles.
-If you’re doing a base camp then you will probably need the optional poles.
+If you’re doing a base camp then you might want to use the optional poles.

-I brushed silicone on the floor of the tent – inside and out – while sealing the seams to reduce sliding of the mattress on the floor and of the floor on the footprint.
+I brushed silicone stripes onto the floor of the tent – inside and out – while sealing the seams to reduce sliding of the mattress on the floor and of the floor on the footprint.

-I had the opportunity to spend 3 nights in it while doing some work in the Upper Buffalo Wilderness this week.
-The narrower space requires some adjustment, as things need to be kept at the head or foot end instead of beside the mattress.
+The narrower space (versus my Big Agnes Copper Spur) requires some adjustment, as many things need to be kept at the head or foot end instead of beside the mattress.
 There is no side pocket for small items but I should be able to rig something to hang from one of the interior hooks at the apex.
 Ventilation proved to be as good as expected.
-The doors are smaller (than the Copper Spur) and make it a bit more difficult to get in and out.

-I used the optional poles for this trip.
-They have a small rubber cap on the end that sits on the ground and the first time I took down the tent I lost one cap as the pole had sunk into the ground and the cap stayed behind.
+The optional poles have a small rubber cap on the end that sits on the ground and the first time I took down the tent I lost one cap as the pole had sunk into the ground and the cap stayed behind.
 I recommend using a 2-3″ diameter disc under each pole to keep them from sinking like that.
-A hiking pole should not have that problem.
+A hiking pole won’t have that problem.

-One odd issue is that the nylon is very slippery and that makes it awkward to pack.
+One odd issue is that the nylon of the fly is very slippery and that makes it awkward to stuff into the sack.

 The product was purchased with my own money.
 I have no material connection with any companies, products or services mentioned in this post.